ASendellPrice/IIB-rtd/docs/source/glossary.rst

       <a class="sd-badge sd-bg-primary sd-text-white" href="http://id.nlm.nih.gov/mesh/D002138" title="Determination, by measurement or comparison with a standard, of the correct value of each scale reading on a meter or other measuring instrument; or determination of the settings of a control device that correspond to particular values of voltage, current, frequency or other output">mesh:D002138</a> <a class="sd-badge sd-bg-danger sd-text-white" href="http://purl.obolibrary.org/obo/NCIT_C69187" title="The act of checking or adjusting (by comparison with a standard) the accuracy of a measuring instrument">NCIT:C69187</a>

-.. dropdown:: Change Control
+.. dropdown:: Change control

    A formal process within the Quality Management System (QMS) for managing modifications to documents, procedures, equipment, or systems.
 It ensures that any changes are reviewed, approved, implemented, and documented in a controlled manner to maintain quality and compliance.

    **Example usage:**
-   *“Missing”*
+   *“A change control was initiated to document and approve the update of the sequencing pipeline to version 3.4, ensuring validation and user re-training were completed before deployment.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip